symfony/symfony1-docs/gentle-introduction/en/01-Introducing-Symfony.markdown

 ### YAML

-According to the official YAML [website](http://www.yaml.org/), YAML is "is a human friendly data serialization standard for all programming languages".
+According to the official YAML [website](http://www.yaml.org/), YAML is "a human friendly data serialization standard for all programming languages".
 Put another way, YAML is a very simple language used to describe data in an XML-like way but with a much simpler syntax.
 It is especially useful to describe data that can be translated into arrays and hashes, like this:

     [php]
     $house = array(